hydro-informatics/hydro-informatics.github.io/pages/python-basics/gui.md

 {% include image.html file="py-tk-elements.png" caption="tkinter widgets: Label, Button, Entry, Combobox, Listbox with Scrollbar, Checkbutton, and an Image." %}

-And this is the code that creates the `tkinter` widgets in the figure:
+And this is the code that creates the `tkinter` widgets in the figure (the [script](https://github.com/hydro-informatics/material-py-codes/raw/master/gui/start_gui.py), [image](https://github.com/hydro-informatics/material-py-codes/raw/master/gui/sunny_image.gif) and [icon](https://github.com/hydro-informatics/material-py-codes/raw/master/gui/gui_icon.ico) are available at the course repository when the lecture takes place):

 ```python